Cat lying in the dark with her eyes closed

 Written By: Olivia Green

-Do felines require lights to use the litter box?
+Do felines require light to use the litter box?

-You have pondered whether your feline could use the litter box at night despite the absence of light.
+You may have wondered whether your feline can use the litter box at night despite the absence of light.

-Cats are great at night vision, but can they see anything in complete darkness?
+Cats have excellent night vision, but can they see anything in complete darkness?

 This question is essential because it can influence your cat’s comfort and security while using the litter box.
-This article will examine whether cats need light to use the litter box.
+This article will inform you whether cats need light to use the litter box.

 Do Felines Require Light to Use a Litter Box?

-Cats are incredible at night vision, so they may not need light to use the litter box.
-One of the most remarkable elements of their eyes is that they can adjust to night vision, requiring one-sixth of the light intensity as humans.
+Cats have incredible night vision, so they may not need light to use the litter box.
+One of the most remarkable aspects of their eyes is that they can adjust to low light, requiring only one-sixth of the light intensity that humans need.

-This capacity benefits them, as it assists in identifying objects even in restricted light.
+This ability benefits them, as it helps them identify objects even in limited light.

-For example, while searching for their litter box, yet assuming your house is very dim, and this is the only time your cat navigates, a little night light likely could help ensure that your cat can find the litter tray.
+For example, while searching for their litter box, if your house is very dim and this is the only time your cat navigates, a small night light might help ensure your cat can find the litter tray.

-However, assuming that a cat won’t use the litter box during the night, it may not be because of insufficient lighting in the room.
+However, if a cat won’t use the litter box at night, it may not be due to insufficient lighting in the room.

-There are a few issues related to it, such as the cleanliness of the box, the spot it is in, or health problems that a feline might have.
+There could be other issues, such as the cleanliness of the box, its location, or possible health problems that the cat might have.

-A night light isn’t generally a prerequisite for cats to use the litter box, yet it may be beneficial under certain conditions.
+A night light isn’t generally necessary for cats to use the litter box, but it may be beneficial under certain conditions.

 A Detailed Overview of Cat Vision